“Why did you move to Thailand?”

 I didn't know what I would do in Thailand if I went back, but what I did know was that I wasn't happy and hadn't been for a fair while.
 I could afford to take a break and find out whether the grass was really greener on the other side.

-Looking back, I was disillusioned at the prospect of the templates of conformity that potentially lay ahead of me, and frustrated by where I was at.
+Looking back, I was disillusioned at the prospect of conformity that potentially lay ahead, and frustrated by where I was at.
 I was moaning and cursing day in day out.

 I was stressed.
 My positivity was at a low and I needed to break out.

-As Gladys Knight once said, “There's more to life than living at the same address”.
+As Gladys Knight once sung;“There's more to life than living at the same address”.

 I had some dosh stashed and, having always been a little entrepreneurial, I knew that if I put one foot in front of the other I would somehow survive.